-4. Determine (showing all work) the measured (a) length and (b) mass in the images below.
+4. Determine the measured (a) length and (b) mass in the images below; show all steps/work!

-5. A block's volume is determined twice (experimentally) and found to be 27cm^3 and 28cm^3 , respectively.
-Compare the volumes with each other (use percent difference & round for sig figs).
+5. A block's volume is found experimentally in two trials to be 27cm^3 and 28cm^3 , respectively.
+Compare the volumes with each other using percent difference; round for sig figs, showing all work.